Skip to main content

 The 24h redeem window opens for the loser

-The previous owner can buy the pixel back at premium for 24h — see Redeem.
+The previous owner can buy the pixel back for 0.0005 ETH within 24h — see Redeem.

 What transfers when the defender wins or the battle draws

-The attacker’s pixel transfers to the defender — it’s symmetric.
-Lose the fight and you lose the pixel you attacked from.
-The 0.0005 ETH attack fee accrues to the defender’s insurance pool.
+DefenderWin — the attacker’s pixel transfers to the defender.
+The defender takes 0.0009 ETH cash (90 % of the attack fee).
 The same 24h redeem window opens for the attacker on the lost pixel.
+Draw — defender holds the contested pixel.
+The defender still pockets 0.0009 ETH as stalemate compensation, the protocol rakes 0.0001 ETH.
+Nothing changes hands NFT-wise.
 This is the load-bearing part of the design: attacking is a real risk.
-You’re not paying 0.0005 ETH for a one-way coin flip — you’re putting your attacker pixel up against the defender’s, and a misjudged matchup costs you the NFT.
+You’re not paying 0.001 ETH for a one-way coin flip — you’re putting your attacker pixel up against the defender’s, and a misjudged matchup costs you the NFT plus the full fee.

 Strategy: where formations matter